ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 This pattern of confusion is reflected across the internet as a whole.
 You can find plenty of people who argue that using a library does expose your code to the GPL conditions.
 And you can find plenty who say no, it doesnt.
 Ultimately, it has not been sorted out in a court yet, so there's no clear answer as to the enforcibility of the GPL as the FSF wants it to be.

-In the meantime, this has set up a potentially huge issue in the R community - spend a few minutes clicking around R's CRAN package repository and see just how many non-GPL packages are importing GPL'ed packages.
-Just looking at packages which import readr, a random sampling showed almost half of them were distributed with licenses other than GPL.
-If a court ever were to rule that merely importing a GPL'ed libary makes code GPL-exposed, there's going to be an awful lot of scrambling in the R community.

 # LGPL: A Failed Attempt to Address This Problem

 By 1991, shortly after the GPL was created, people started to realize that while the GPL is useful for protecting whole software applications, it created complications for library code.
 The FSF subseuently released the first version of the GNU Libary General Public License, now known as the Lesser General Public License (LGPL), as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
 The LGPL is a "weak copyleft" license and it's very similar to the MPL that we use in that regard.